Notify me

 We’ll look at how each of these factors are involved in how art is defined, and how they relate to watches . . .

-Art Is Enjoyed For Its Own Sake, Not For Its Practical Usefulness.
+Art is Enjoyed for its Own Sake, Not for its Practical Usefulness.

 Some art is in between, having some degree of functionality, but is more about how it looks or the concepts it conveys.
 Examples of this include Art Nouveau objects such as lamps, which have a function, but are seen as much more about how they look than what they do, which makes them accepted as art, and which also relates to the next part of the definition of art, below.
+Some other types of historical fine art have devotional, political, or didactic functions, although those might not exactly be “practical” in the usual sense.

-This relates to some art jewellery which cannot be worn, and to some examples of the conceptual art movement in the 1960’s to ’70’s which valued concepts over the aesthetic and commercial properties of artworks, sometimes going as far as creating a poster for an art exhibition which would never exist . . . the abstract concept of the possibility of an exhibition itself being the work of art.
+This relates to some art jewellery which cannot be worn, and to some examples of the conceptual art movement in the 1960s to ’70s which valued concepts over the aesthetic and commercial properties of artworks, sometimes going as far as creating a poster for an art exhibition which would never exist . . . the abstract concept of the possibility of an exhibition itself being the work of art.

-A few watches have significant parts which have no functional purpose, such as the “khumeia” by Simon Pierre Delord, which has Art Nouveau metalwork with small, straight conventional watch hands that don’t relate to the curves of Art Nouveau.
+A few watches have significant parts which have no functional purpose, such as the khumeia” by Simon Pierre Delord, which has Art Nouveau metalwork with small, straight conventional watch hands that don’t relate to the curves of Art Nouveau.

 Our Fractal Emergence watch has a strong focus on the 3D fractal, which has no practical function at all, and is there to be enjoyed for its own sake:

-Art Is Focused More On Aesthetics Than On Functionality.
+Art is Focused More on Aesthetics than on Functionality.

 Another difference between art and design is whether the main focus is on aesthetics (art) or functionality (design).
 This is related to the previous part of the definition of art, but is somewhat different, since aesthetics is not necessarily the same as enjoyment, and can even be the opposite.
 For more on the meaning of aesthetics and how it relates to watches, see my blog post on aesthetic watches.

-Watches have mostly been based on functionality until recently, with the evolution of society now focusing more on uniqueness, emotional expression, personal exploration and other qualities of art, along with everyone now having the exact time on their smartphone.
+Watches have mostly been based on functionality until recently, with the evolution of society now focusing more on uniqueness, emotional expression, personal exploration and other qualities of art, along with nearly everyone now having the exact time on their smartphone.
 Less than a century ago, the question about watches being art would not occur, because watches were, although often decorated (see below), very much focused on their timekeeping functionality.
 But a lot has changed since then.

 Watchmakers have, for most of their history, seen themselves as mechanical engineers, rooted in functionality, unlike the craftspeople (now called “artisans”) who made fine jewellery (although there is some crossover).

-In horology, there are watches considered by some writers to be “anti-aesthetic”, like the Ochs Und Junior watches with surfaces that celebrate the marks made by the machining process.
 Holthinrichs watches have made a similar choice, proudly showing their 3D printed textures on some parts of their watches (as most of our own UnconstrainedTime watches will):

 A watch can be art even if it has a function, if most of the focus is on the aesthetic.
-The converse is also relevant . . . some watches now have no timekeeping function, like the Haldimann H9 (below), but that doesn’t automatically make them art.
+The converse is also relevant . . . some watches now have no time-display function, like the Haldimann H9 (below), but that doesn’t automatically make them art.

 There are a lot of watches these days, especially those which might be seen as unusual or creative, which use engineering with varying degrees of aesthetic focus.
 Some are designed primarily for function but are also undeniably beautiful.
 Others involve designing functional components in ways which are not based on what is most practical, but instead focus, to a significant degree, on what looks interesting (as well as being impressive accomplishments), while still maintaining functionality.